thaniel-c/summer-code-jam-2020/talented-tigers/README.md

     * `pipenv run python3 run-linux.py`
   * The last command will run the website locally, you will be able to view the website at the address `localhost:8000`.

+##### Alternative Installation
-**Alternatively** you can run each command in the run scripts one by one, the run scripts only exist to better hide the API key and make the setup process shorter.
+Alternatively, you can run each command in the run scripts one by one, the run scripts only exist to better hide the API key and make the setup process shorter.
 These are the commands:

-Windows commands:
+##### Windows commands:
   * `docker build -t spydirweb -f Dockerfile .`
   * `docker run -e <API KEY> -it -p 8000:8000 spydirweb`

-Linux commands:
+##### Linux commands:
   * `sudo docker build -t spydirweb -f Dockerfile .`
   * `sudo docker run -e <API KEY> -it -p 8000:8000 spydirweb`